MakC-Ukr/multisig/README.md

 2. Once we have the smart contract we simply need to make sure the frontend has buttons for these functions.
 And we store the signed messages in a simple array/hashmap.

+##### 18 March

+Created a react app to show connect wallet button, and a smart contracy which stores the txns on chain.

+The next steps are to connect the smart contract to out frontend and start reading transactions in order to display them.